robertmxmx/otree-Robert/README.md

 # Group Reputation 3

+## Simon todo

+- Implement new belief questions (refinement of questions for B and C, new questions for A)
+- Yes, "chosen" task, for all participants as config variable, affects whether Task 1 or Task 2 is paid.
+- BUT for bonus question:
+- Everyone gets the chance to earn a bonus from belief questions.
+- Randomize separately for each participant which belief question is to be rewarded.
+Store the name of the variable which is the basis of the bonus for each individual.
+Give them feedback about exactly which question it was that they are getting a bonus for on the payoff page.

 ## Toby to review

 - Please document in a specific readme for the group reputation 3 app):